jssicakisner/Fetch-Render-Data/README.md

 ## Description

 Simple display of global temperature data on a chart, compared by hemispheres.
-The data is provided by NASA and can be found in [a link](https://data.giss.nasa.gov/gistemp/).
+The data is provided by NASA and can be found [here](https://data.giss.nasa.gov/gistemp/).

 ## Technologies Used